goldinShay/myPort/README.md

-# Shay's Maybe Portfolio
+# Shay's Portfolio

-A simplified (haha) single-server portfolio application built with Vite + React + TypeScript on the frontend and Express on the backend.
+A simplified single-server portfolio application built with Vite + React + TypeScript on the frontend and Express on the backend.
 Development and production run off a single Express server (port 3000) that conditionally enables Vite middleware during development.

 ## 1. Prerequisites (Ubuntu / WSL / Linux)